SahanDisa/datacamp/README.md

 # datacamp

-Data science zero to hero
+Data science & Machine Learning 101.
+Take your first step to learn machine learning and data science

 Data science and machine learning stuff in day today life needed for scholars :rocket